RakipInitiative/ModelRepository/README.md

 ongoing transfer, currently focussing on growth models, details see TODO

 ## TODO
+### Gropin
+* 3 and more parameter models
+  * create generic visualisation combi plot of 3 randomly chosen pairs of variables
+  * create additional simulation parameter set: point estimates of Par
+    * edit sim.sedml and add new simulation
+    * add to comment section: range of variables
+    * remove fixed solution
+    * remove _start,_end solution -> array stays!
+  * default resolution dependent nrOfVariables ceil(nrOfVariables_throot(max(21*21*21))) (R package pracma)
+  * comment readme about Rechenzeit with full resolution
+  * add generic visualisation script as comment for data from secondary model
+* units:
+  * create database for units of variables: T in C, CO2 in g, a.s.o. - created, but not filled with correct information, support needed!
+  * meta data needs to be adapted for each microorganism separately - open question suffix and introduce as Parameter parameter set
+* look into inactivation models
+* look into GNG models

+### other models than gropin
+#### RRM
+* reduce number of parameters -> Editor bug! check up!
+#### VRE
+* test all finished models on VRE
+####Possas
+*  -> check up on Cristina
+* transfer Possas model(Cristina) to fskx
+* discussed to be done in 9 steps
+* sending Cristina R scripts for development, afterwards transporting into fskx

+## DONE 2021

+### June

+### May
+* new model version of gropin -> major adaptations were necessary
+* R4.X handles xls sheets differently thant R3.X -> adaptations to the code were done
+* transfer code for 2 variables -> creates model script, visualisation script, metadata schema (not fully tested)
 * Gropin
   * look into 1 variable bugs:
     * note of gropin 'notused' is made into a variable - FIXED